16 Weed And Pest Control Tips For Tasty Gardens!

 Hoeing vs. Hand Picking seems to confuse many gardeners, as they aren't sure which method is more effective.
 Truthfully, it isn't really a matter of effectiveness (they both work great!) but rather which method is more appropriate for the stage of growth your weeds are in.
 If your weeds haven't seeded, it's safe to use a hoe, but if they're starting to develop up top, you won't want to risk releasing them.
 Instead, lop off the tops of the weeds with a hand scythe or shears, and put the tops directly into a garbage bag to avoid spreading.
 Then pull the rest of the weed by hand.
 Remember to dispose of weed seeds in the garbage, not the compost!

 Delicious fragrant herbs like basil are loved for many reasons.
 They're tasty, they're easy to grow, they spread quickly, and they even repel pests!
 Their quick-spreading habit makes them great filler plants for the garden, so you can take up all the real estate that the weeds have been eyeing.

 Cover Crops are like placeholder plants that fill up your garden space during the down season in winter (if you aren't growing any veggies at that time).
 These plants help fill up all the space so weeds can't take hold and sprout at the start of spring, but they also help deposit nutrients in the soil, keeping things healthy and balanced.

 Ready to start your most amazing vegetable garden ever?
 SummerWinds has all the best seeds and starter plants, plus plenty of organic amendments to make your garden a resounding success.
-Visit us soon to see what's new for 2021!
+Visit us soon to see what's new!